Alpi157/sentinel-entra-identity-detection-response/README.md

 # Identity Threat Detection & Response Lab (Sentinel + Entra ID)
 ## Optional AI Triage Summary (Human-in-the-loop)

-A production-minded, portfolio-grade identity detection and response lab that mirrors how a SOC teams works with Microsoft Entra ID telemetry and Microsoft Sentinel patterns.
+A production-minded identity detection and response lab that mirrors how a SOC teams works with Microsoft Entra ID telemetry and Microsoft Sentinel patterns.
 This repo is designed to be valuable even without Azure access by providing an offline-first “detection - investigation - SOAR ticket - triage summary” pipeline you can run locally.

 ---